-In the Staffing Industry Analysts 2018 Temporary Worker Survey, temporary workers were asked to rate their satisfaction with their current firms.
+In a Staffing Industry Analysts Temporary Worker Survey, temporary workers were asked to rate their satisfaction with their current firms.
 Overall, the workers surveyed gave their firms a Net Promotor Score of 42, which is relatively high considering scores can range anywhere from -100 to 100.
 Compared to other service industries, it is in the mid-to-high range.

 When looking at the factors that most impacted a positive NPS score, these were the most important:

 - Believing the staffing agency is trustworthy and honest